 The Company had terminated its Fixed Deposits Schemes w.e.f.
 28th July 2009 andstopped accepting / renewing deposits since then.
-Accordingly the Company hadrepaid/transferred to IEPF all those deposits together with interest thereon as and whenthey had matured on their respectivedue dates on fixed deposit holders claiming the same.
+Accordingly the Company hadrepaid/transferred to IEPF all those deposits together with interest thereon as and whenthey had matured on their respective due dates to fixed deposit holders claiming thesame/which remained unclaimed.

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS:

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the Financial Statements for the year ended31st March 2021.